As an Amazon Associate, I earn from qualifying purchases.

 I get the bulk of my wine from wine clubs.
 My favorite wine club is Club W. I split this club with Katie from Fancy in the Country.
 That makes two happy farmwives.
 Check out the wine club.
 Seriously.
 Do it.
 Most wine costs between $13-20 a bottle.
 And are delicious.

 Then follow it up with some soda water or some ginger ale.

 - 1 pound of frozen tropical fruit combination Pineapple, strawberries, mangoes, peaches

 - 1 cup of soda water or ginger ale

-- Pour the frozen fruit in the bottom of a two quart pitcher.
+- Pour the frozen fruit into the bottom of a two-quart pitcher.
 Pour Malibu Rum and juices over fruit.
-Let soak in fridge till ready to serve.
+Let soak in the fridge until ready to serve.

 - When ready to serve, pour chilled wine and club soda over fruit/rum mixture.

 - Stir to combine.